Textainer Group Holdings Limite – Consensus Indicates Potential 13.5% Upside

 Textainer Group Holdings Limite found using ticker (TGH) now have 1 analysts in total covering the stock.
 The consensus rating is ‘Hold’.
-The target price ranges between 13 and 13 with a mean TP of 13.
+The range between the high target price and low target price is between 13 and 13 calculating the average target price we see 13.
 Now with the previous closing price of 11.45 this now indicates there is a potential upside of 13.5%.
-The 50 day moving average now sits at 9.79 and the 200 moving average now moves to 8.58.
-The market cap for the company is $625m.
-Visit the company website at: http://www.textainer.com
+The day 50 moving average is 9.79 and the 200 day moving average is 8.58.
+The company has a market capitalisation of $625m.
+You can visit the company’s website by visiting: http://www.textainer.com

 Textainer Group Holdings Limited, through its subsidiaries, engages in the purchase, ownership, management, leasing, and disposal of a fleet of intermodal containers worldwide.
 It operates through three segments: Container Ownership, Container Management, and Container Resale.
 The company owns and leases standard dry freight containers, refrigerated, and other special-purpose containers.
 It also provides container management, acquisition, and disposal services to affiliated and unaffiliated container investors.
 In addition, the company sells containers from its fleet, as well as purchases, leases, or resells containers from shipping line customers, container traders, and other sellers of containers.
 It operates a fleet of approximately 2.3 million containers, representing 3.5 million twenty-foot equivalent units.
 The company primarily serves shipping lines, as well as freight forwarding companies and the United States military.
 Textainer Group Holdings Limited was founded in 1979 and is headquartered in Hamilton, Bermuda.